Political System of Pakistan: Challenges & Response

 4. Holding Free and Fair Elections Regularly

-No one can deny the importance of fair and free elections held periodically to fill in the seats at various tiers of parliamentary democracy.
-They are an institutional mechanism to elect the ruling elite in a country run under democracy.
+No one can deny the importance of fair and free elections held periodically to fill the seats at various tiers of parliamentary democracy.
+They are an institutional mechanism to elect the ruling elite in a country run by democracy.
 Elections enable voters to select leaders and hold them accountable for their performance in office.
-They serve as the filtering device for rejecting those who do not come up to the expectations of the popular electorate for any reason.
+They serve as the filtering device for rejecting those who do not meet the expectations of the popular electorate for any reason.
 Regular and periodic, free, and fair elections solve the problem of peaceful succession in leadership and serve to legitimize the acts of those who wield power.

 Elections are the constitutional means of giving legitimacy to the system itself and are the ultimate guarantor of the continuity of democracy in the country.
-Countries where elections are not held or conducted irregularly and in the worst case, are rigged cannot be called a democracy irrespective of the fact whether their ruling elite professes it to be so.
-Being a highly competitive process, elections serve as forums for the discussion of public issues which provide political education for citizens and ensure the responsiveness of democratic governments to the will of the people.
+Countries where elections are not held or conducted irregularly and, in the worst case, are rigged cannot be called a democracy, irrespective of whether their ruling elite professes it to be so.
+Being a highly competitive process, elections serve as forums for the discussion of public issues, which provide political education for citizens and ensure the responsiveness of democratic governments to the will of the people.

-Elections are the greatest tool of people empowerment, confirming the worth and dignity of individual citizens as human beings.
+Elections are the greatest tool for people's empowerment, confirming the worth and dignity of individual citizens as human beings.
 The right to vote not only reinforces their self-esteem and self-respect but also allows people to have their say in choosing those who will decide their destiny.
-Even those who do not vote are asserting their right of rejecting the system and expressing their desire to change it for the better.
-However, to ensure that the elections are fair and free, there is a need for a comprehensive Legal/Regulatory Framework as well as impartial conduct for which the following proposals are worth consideration
+Even those who do not vote are asserting their right to reject the system and expressing their desire to change it for the better.
+However, to ensure that the elections are fair and free, there is a need for a comprehensive legal and regulatory framework as well as impartial conduct for which the following proposals are worth consideration:

 5. Strengthen Local Bodies

-Local governments play a very crucial role in effective governance because it ensures public representation in decision-making at the local level.
-Besides efficient and effective service delivery, local governments can ensure greater Accountability and Transparency in public affairs However, there is a need to strengthen these institutions by providing them a clear mandate and allowed to work independently within their respective jurisdiction following their mandate.
-No interference in their administrative matters by the provincial and central governments/ agencies.
+Local governments play a crucial role in effective governance because they ensure public representation in decision-making at the local level.
+Besides efficient and effective service delivery, local governments can ensure greater Accountability and Transparency in public affairs However, there is a need to strengthen these institutions by providing them with a clear mandate and allowing them to work independently within their respective jurisdictions, following their mandate.
+No interference in their administrative matters by the provincial and central governments or agencies.
 At the same time, they are given adequate resources and allowed autonomy to raise revenue and spend them per their priorities

 6. Electoral Reforms

-No one can deny the importance of fair and free elections held periodically to fill in the seats at various tiers of parliamentary democracy.
-However, to ensure that the elections are free and fair and contribute to better participation of the citizens in electoral practices, reduce corruption and strengthen democracy, there is a need for a comprehensive Legal/Regulatory Framework as well as impartial conduct.
+No one can deny the importance of fair and free elections held periodically to fill the seats at various tiers of parliamentary democracy.
+However, to ensure that the elections are free and fair and contribute to better participation of the citizens in electoral practices, reduce corruption, and strengthen democracy, there is a need for a comprehensive legal and regulatory framework as well as impartial conduct.
 You can read detailed suggestions for electoral reforms in the article

 Electoral Reforms: Need and Recommendations | by Shahid Hussain Raja | Oct 2022 | Medium